Heda Margolius Kovály

 Heda Margolius Kovály (15 September 1919 – 5 December 2010) was a Czech writer and translator.
-She survived the Łódź ghetto and Auschwitz where her parents died.
-She later escaped whilst being marched to Bergen-Belsen to find that no one would take her in.
-Her husband was made a deputy minister in Czechoslovakia and he was then hanged as a traitor.
-As the wife of disgraced man she married again and she and her husband were treated badly.
-They left for the US in 1968 when the country was invaded by the Warsaw Pact countries.
-She published her biography in 1973.
-She and her husband did not return to her homeland until 1996.
+As a Jewish woman during the Holocaust, she survived the Łódź ghetto and Auschwitz where her parents were murdered.
+She later escaped while being marched to Bergen-Belsen.
+Her first husband Rudolf Margolius was the Deputy Minister for Foreign Trade in Czechoslovakia from 1949 until 1952, when he was sentenced to death as a traitor in the antisemitic Slánský show trial.
+She remarried to Pavel Kovály in 1955, using his name to submit her later work.

-Early life
+Early life and World War II

-She was born Heda Bloch to Jewish parents in Prague, Czechoslovakia, where she lived until 1941 when her family was rounded up along with first 5,000 of the city's Jewish population and taken to the Lodz Ghetto in central Poland.

-Concentration-camp and Margolius-marriage years
+Heda Margolius Kovály was born Heda Bloch to Jewish parents in Prague, Czechoslovakia In 1939, while Czechoslovakia was occupied by Nazi Germany, Heda Bloch married her childhood sweetheart Rudolf Margolius.

-Married to her childhood sweetheart, Rudolf Margolius, she was separated from her parents when the Jews were taken out of the Łódź ghetto on arrival to the Auschwitz concentration camp in 1944.
-After arriving at Auschwitz, she was chosen to survive—though her parents were immediately gassed—and to work as a laborer in the Christianstadt labour camp.
+In 1941, Heda Margolius and her husband together with her parents were rounded up along with the first 5,000 of the city's Jewish population and taken to the Łódź ghetto in central Poland.
+Margolius was separated from her parents when the Jews were taken out of the Łódź ghetto on arrival to the Auschwitz concentration camp in 1944.
+Margolius was chosen to work as a laborer in the Christianstadt labour camp.
+Margolius and her husband survived, but her parents were immediately gassed.

-When the Eastern Front of the war between Germany and the Soviet Union approached the camp, its prisoners were evacuated.
-With a few other women in the first months of 1945, it was decided while on this journey to Bergen-Belsen, to escape back to Prague.
+When the Eastern Front of the war between Germany and the Soviet Union approached the camp, its prisoners were evacuated in the first months of 1945.
+With a few other women, while on their journey to the Bergen-Belsen concentration camp, Margolius decided to escape back to Prague.
 After arriving in the city, Margolius discovered that most of the people who remained in the city during the war were too frightened by the threat of German punishment to aid an escapee from the camps.
+She and her husband reunited and tried to rebuild a life together in Prague.
+They had a son, Ivan Margolius.